 Inequality in the workplace is nothing new, and every place of business is different.
 Behavior that was ingrained into the system years ago has become the norm among every passing generation.
 It is predictable, patterned, and hard to recognize; let alone change.
 But we must start somewhere...

-- Examine the problem from all sides and then develop a plan of action.
+- Examine the situation from all sides and develop a plan of action

 War on Talent

 The focus on advancing women in the workplace has been important for many years and we have made great progress over the years, so why is it a burning platform now?
 In short, because at the current rates it will take another 100 years to reach desired levels and we don’t have that time.
 It comes down to demographics - as baby boomers exit the workplace, we are entering a war on talent at a level we’ve never seen before.
 The workforce in the generations that follow is much smaller, much more entrepreneurial in spirit, and much less willing to accept inequality of any kind.

 Diversity and Inclusion Benefits All

 The Business Case